You faithfully answer our prayers with awesome deeds, O God our Savior.

 Hear my cry, O God, listen to my prayer; from the end of the earth I call to you when my heart is faint.
 Lead me to the Rock that is higher than I, for You have been my Refuge, a Strong Tower against the enemy.

 It Really was A Miracle Dorothy!

 He alone is your God, the only One Who is worthy of your praise, the One Who has done these mighty miracles that you have seen with your own eyes

 "The wind began to switch, our house, to pitch, and suddenly the hinges started to unhitch.
 But, oh, what happened to us next was rich!”

 Like the twister that hit Kansas and sent Dorothy and Toto soaring, my excitement swirls as I share our family's story in my book, "Released, There Is Hope".

-What happened in this story was nothing short of a miracle!
+What happened in our family's story is nothing short of a miracle!

-Have you resigned yourself to the idea that things will never get better?
+-Have you resigned yourself to the idea that, it is what it is, and that things will never get better?

 I understand, I've been there.